wisniewskikr/chrisblog-it-js-express/technologies/indexeddb/js-express-gui-html-helloworld-indexeddb/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use a **local storage** in application type **GUI HTML** in **JavaScript** programming language with usage **express** framework and **ejs** template engine.
-This application first stores message in the local storage and then reads this data from local storage and displays it to the user.
+The goal of this project is to present how to use a **IndexedDb** in application type **GUI HTML** in **JavaScript** programming language with usage **express** framework and **ejs** template engine.
+This application first stores message in the IndexedDb and then reads this data from IndexedDb and displays it to the user.

 ##### Terminology
 Terminology explanation:
-* **Local Storage**: it's a technology which enables to store some data in a browser.
+* **IndexedDb**: it's a technology which enables to store some data in noSql database in a browser.
 * **JavaScript**: is a scripting or programming language that allows you to implement complex features on web pages or to implement web applications.
 * **GUI HTML**: it's an abbreviation for Graphical User Interface.
 It enables user to interact with application.
 GUI HTML means that user interacts with application via html web pag.
 * **Express framework**: Express.js is the most popular web framework for Node.js.
 It is designed for building web applications and APIs and has been called the de facto standard server framework for Node.js.